MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-B-Regulations-Department-Agriculture/chapter-II-Food-Nutrition-Service-Department-Agriculture/subchapter-A-Child-Nutrition-Programs/part-226-Child-Adult-Care-Food-Program/subpart-E-Operational-Provisions/section-226.20.md

 <sup>2</sup> Larger portion sizes than specified may need to be served to children 13 through 18 years old to meet their nutritional needs.

 <sup>3</sup> Must be unflavored whole milk for children age one.
 Must be unflavored low-fat (1 percent fat or less) or unflavored fat-free (skim) milk for children two through five years old.
-Must be unflavored low-fat (1 percent fat or less), unflavored or flavored fat-free (skim) milk for children 6 years old and older and adults.
+Must be unflavored or flavored fat-free (skim) or low-fat (1 percent fat or less) milk for children 6 years old and older and adults.
 For adult participants, 6 ounces (weight) or3/4 cup (volume) of yogurt may be used to meet the equivalent of 8 ounces of fluid milk once per day when yogurt is not served as a meat alternate in the same meal.

 <sup>4</sup> Pasteurized full-strength juice may only be used to meet the vegetable or fruit requirement at one meal, including snack, per day.